 The Netherlands

-The British author Rudyard Kipling once wrote a poem newly ubiquitous machines driven by steam, comparing their vigorous, predictable repetition to religious notions of predestination.
+The British author Rudyard Kipling once wrote a poem about newly ubiquitous machines driven by steam, comparing their vigorous, predictable repetition to religious notions of predestination.
 The poem describes one such mechanism, then surmises that “John Calvin might have forged the same.”
-In Divine Methods / Hidden Motives, Olofsen creates a minimal but strong set of associations through a robotic art .
+In Divine Methods / Hidden Motives, Olofsen creates a minimal but strong set of associations through a robotic art work.
 A single lit candle, held by a robotic arm, is mounted high on the interior wall of a church.
 The robot is constantly moving in snake-like contortions impossible for a human arm, turning inside-out with bursts of violent speed, yet no matter how twisted or rapid the movement, the candle it holds remains perfectly upright, always lit.
 An atheist could make an argument that the project represents the contortions that a believer has to make to keep their faith alive.
 A believer might argue that the piece demonstrates unbending faith in the face of worldly distractions.
 Lastly, a materialist could argue that it’s just a robot with a candle in a church.
 In this sense, the piece functions as a sort of catalyst for belief, reflecting the viewer’s perspective, but the weakest argument of the three would undoubtedly be the materialist’s.

 AUDIENCE PRIZE: